Sukruthmothakapally/Big-Data-Systems-and-Intelligent-Analytics---Northeastern-University/final_project/readme.md

 OPENAI_API_KEY= 'Your OpenAI API key for accessing the GPT model.'
 ```
-11. Navigate to Terraform dir and comment out the resource - ``google_compute_instance`` if you don't want the app hosted on GCP
+11. Navigate to [`terraform/`](/pipeline/terraform/) and comment out the resource - ``google_compute_instance`` if you don't want the app hosted on GCP
-12. Navigate to ``Terraform/`` path to create the GCP infrastructure with Terraform
-13. Run the following commands -
+12. To create the GCP infrastructure with Terraform, run the following commands -
 ```bash
 terraform init